 More telephone counselling and listening providers are listed on our Depression page.

 You might consider joining a bereavement support group.
 Your local Citizens Advice Bureau can help you find one near you.

-If you are grieving for someone who died by suicide you can find information to help you on our Suicide and self-harm page.
+If you are grieving for someone who has taken their own life, you can find information to help you on our Suicide and self-harm page.

 Back to top